 Stroll up Searle Lane to discover go-to fashion destination, Angel Divine.
 An aesthetically pleasing assortment of everything beautiful, inside you’ll find a carefully curated selection of some of New Zealand’s best labels: Zambesi, NOM*d, Marle and Deadly Ponies.
 Now you're all geared up in the latest and greatest designer wear, you'll need the perfect shoes to match.

 You'll find Issimo Shoes next door, a collection of New Zealand’s most popular shoe brands.
 The owners usually head to Europe twice yearly - to the small family run factories and design houses in Italy - and select the best of the best from local suppliers right at the source.
 Just moments away on Camp Street is Decode – home to an eclectic array array of out-of-the-box fashion and accessories alongside an impressive assortment of homeware, furnishings, lighting, and jewellery.

-Further along the waterfront you'll find SLOW store, a treasure trove of consciously selected homewares and fashion.
+Strolling along Man Street you'll find SLOW store, a treasure trove of consciously selected homewares and fashion.
 What's not to love about sustainable fashion, Scandinavian design, and Danish coffee?
 Or invest in a few pieces of cashmere at Elle + Riley to keep you warm in the cooler months, located on Beach Street.

 Elle + Riley